ehmatthes/django-simple-deploy/docs/contributing/architecture_notes.md

 This is a parking lot for notes about implementing the plugin model.

+### What does the host provide the plugin?

+- Host inspects project, and makes relevant information about the project available, such as path to root directory, os, package manager in use, etc. (List all that's provided.)
+- Utility functions for common operations, ie writing to log and writing to console, running fast and slow commands.

 ### What must the plugin provide to the host?

 - A `PlatformDeployer` class that can be instantiated.